Warcraft III: Reign of Chaos: Modding

 As did Warcraft II and StarCraft before it, Warcraft III contains a World Editor program that allows players to create their own custom scenarios and maps.
 The World Editor is powerful enough to allow modders to change almost any aspect of the game and create new maps that feature little of the game's original content.
 Despite its wealth of features, the World Editor was easy enough for players without any coding experience to design new games.
 Through Battle.net, players can then share these maps with others, increasing the popularity of custom maps.
 To facilitate modding, Blizzard and third-party developers released tools for a variety of tasks.
 Though the editor has received updates through game patches, it is not officially supported as a product.
+The Lord of the Rings was a particularly popular subject for modded maps, as a trilogy of movies was released around the same time as Warcraft III.

 Some custom maps have enjoyed great success, particularly maps based on Aeon of Strife such as Defense of the Ancients (DotA), which became a tournament item at BlizzCon 2005 and other tournaments around the world.
 DotA is largely attributed with to being the most significant inspiration for the multiplayer online battle arena (MOBA) genre.
 A strong fanbase has opened up the opportunity for sponsorship and advertising, eventually leading the genre to become a global cultural phenomenon.
 In 2012, Valve acquired commercial rights to the DOTA name trademark.